rknuus/jekyll-action/README.md

           PUBLISH_REPO: <account>/<account>.github.io
 ```

 By default the publishing script automatically determines the Jekyll source directory (which contains file `_config.yml`).
 To customize the path you can pass an `env` variable called `SRC`.
+The publishing script also searches for your site's `Gemfile` unless customized by `env` variable `GEM`.

 Unless customized by passing `env` variable `BUILD_DIR` the output directory of Jekyll is set to `_site`.